Indiana Hoosiers baseball: History

-Coach Andres, Lawrence, and Smith Eras (1949–1983)
+Andres, Lawrence, and Smith eras (1949–1983)

 In 1949, the Hoosiers hired Indiana University alum and former MLB third baseman Ernie Andres to manage the team.
-Andres would eventually become the longest serving head coach of IU baseball, to date, amassing a 388-367-3 overall record (129-209 conference record) during his 25-year tenure.
+Andres would eventually become the longest serving head coach of IU baseball, to date, amassing a 388–367–3 overall record (129–209 conference record) during his 25-year tenure.
 Andres' Hoosiers would capture one Big Ten conference championship, while also finishing third or better in conference standings three times.

 In 1974, Bob Lawrence replaced longtime-tenured coach Ernie Andres.
-In seven seasons with the Hoosiers, Lawrence compiled a 132–164 overall record (44-71 conference record); Lawrence never led Indiana to a post-season appearance, with his highest conference final standing of third place occurred in 1976.
+In seven seasons with the Hoosiers, Lawrence compiled a 132–164 overall record (44–71 conference record); Lawrence never led Indiana to a post-season appearance, with his highest conference final standing of third place occurred in 1976.

 In 1981, Larry Smith replaced Bob Lawrence as head coach for the Hoosiers.
-During Smith's three-year tenure at Indiana, he compiled a 74-74-1 overall record (13-30 conference record) and never achieved a post-season appearance.
+During Smith's three-year tenure at Indiana, he compiled a 74–74–1 overall record (13–30 conference record) and never achieved a post-season appearance.

-Coach Bob Morgan Era (1984–2005)
+Bob Morgan era (1984–2005)

 In 1984, Bob Morgan replaced Larry Smith as head coach of the Hoosiers.
 Morgan would take the Hoosiers to five Big Ten Conference baseball tournaments and one appearance in the NCAA Regionals.
 Indiana would lose in the opening round of the 1996 NCAA Midwest Regional to Wichita State, 4–0.
 Morgan would finish his career with Indiana in 2005, with an overall record of 782–499–4 in 21 years of managing the team as the second-longest tenured coach in Hoosiers' history.

-Coach Tracy Smith Era (2006–2014)
+Tracy Smith era (2006–2014)

 On June 23, 2005, Indiana replaced long-time coach Bob Morgan with former Miami (OH) head coach Tracy Smith.